Sjoerd93/Getting-and-Cleaning-Data/README.md

 The files in this folder are:
 1) run_analysis.R - R script which shows how the final dataset has been computed
 2) tidydata.csv - the required tidy data set
-3) CodeBook.md - code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
+3) CodeBook.pdf - code book that describes the variables, the data, and any transformations or work that I performed to clean up the data
 4) README.md file